 In A.Y.
 43, a young inductee of the cult, whose name is lost to history, entered the reliquary of the much reserved Eul-Speak, and began to examine the secretive, ancient device very carefully.
 Being a mechanically-minded chap, he concluded that the sacred artifact was part of a whole, and began a systematic search for the rest.

 The cult remained a powerful force in Phal for the rest of the Alliance era, and far be it from any historian to disagree with accepted doctrine.
-The version of events celebrated in song and story holds that the unnamed cultist entered the vault, looked upon the Heart of Light, and cried out until his voice was heard across time and space.
+The version of events celebrated in song and story holds that the unnamed cultist entered the vault, looked upon the Heart of Light (the local name for the nuclear reactor that powered the Ansible), and cried out until his voice was heard across time and space.